 I need deployment context before I touch production.

 Search can find the right sentence and still make the wrong decision.
-Governed memory decides whether a remembered claim is current, sourced, scoped, and allowed to control an action.
+The missing layer is not more search.
+It is the part that decides whether a remembered claim is current, sourced, retired, and permitted to control the action in front of it.

 The task is simple on the surface: update the Clarence case study and publish it.
-The word publish changes the memory bar.
+The word publish changes the memory bar because a public action needs permission, not just context.

 Raw chat log